 To support operations in a Life Sciences company, the functionality is far more important than the technology platform.
 Applications must have a proven track record—used by companies that have successfully participated in the FDA approval process.

 The infrastructure and tech support required to run the applications is secondary, but still a critical consideration.
 Which is why Life Sciences companies look to technology experts—professionals who have already navigated the complexities of the industry’s leading software and understand the infrastructure requirements of FDA- regulated operations.

 Today’s market offers a variety of cloud deployment options, requiring guidance from specialists immersed in the changing technologies.
 Technology experts will evaluate the options—whether public, on premise, or hybrid—to design infrastructures that meet their corresponding validation processes.
-Cloud environments support seamless management for the combination of traditional on premise software and cloud-based SaaS (Software as a Service) applications preferred by Life Sciences companies.
+Cloud environments support seamless management for the combination of traditional on premise software and cloud-based software applications preferred by Life Sciences companies.

 In addition, cloud environments readily conform to mandated security and redundancy requirements that are common in regulated environments.
 The combination of flexible application administration, high availability and state-of-the-art security makes today’s cloud the platform of choice.

-To administer and support the technology foundation, qualified Managed Service Providers (MSPs) can ensure high-availability, monitor uptime and manage workloads—as well as provide day-to-day support.
-Collaborating with the right MSP delivers predictable technology costs and enables the in-house IT team to focus on more strategic initiatives that are routinely delegated by senior leadership.
+To administer and support the technology foundation, qualified Cloud Service Providers (CSPs) can ensure high-availability, monitor uptime and manage workloads—as well as provide day-to-day support.
+Collaborating with the right CSP delivers predictable technology costs and enables the in-house IT team to focus on more strategic initiatives that are routinely delegated by senior leadership.

-As you evaluate partners to support your unique technology requirements, MSPs should be able to demonstrate their ability to provide:
+As you evaluate partners to support your unique technology requirements, CSPs should be able to demonstrate their ability to provide: